Last Updated on January 1, 2023

 2. Continental ShieldWall

-This is possible thanks to its cross-fabric that’s finely woven into its inner ply.
-Another agreeable thing about this is that it’s very flexible on the roads.
-It comes in 26 inch slick mountain bike tyres, 27.5-inch, and 29er variants.
+Another agreeable thing about this tire is its flexibility on the roads.
+It comes in 26-inch slick mountain bike tyres, 27.5-inch, and 29er variants.

 Pros